kkrugler/flink-training/README-Bootcamp.md

 Flink programs can be executed and debugged from within an IDE.
 This significantly eases the development process and provides an experience similar to working on any other Java application.

-To start a Flink program in your IDE, run its `main()` method.
-Under the hood, the execution environment will start a local Flink instance within the same process.
-Many of the `*WorkflowTest` JUnit tests will also start a local Flink instance.
+All of the `*Job` applications and `*WorkflowTest` JUnit tests will start a local Flink instance (aka `FlinkMiniCluster`).
 Because all the code is running in one JVM that is started by your IDE, you can put breakpoints in your code for debugging.

 Note that the local Flink instance will be serving Flink's Web UI at http://localhost:8081.
 If port 8081 is blocked and Flink won't start, or if the Web UI is not showing up, you can also